swadhinroutray/pac/README.md

 ## Notes

 - The default Whisper model is "base".
-You can change this in `config/config.py` to other options: tiny, base, small, medium, large
+You can change this in `.env` using WHISPER_MODEL (options: tiny, base, small, medium, large)
+- The default summarization model is "facebook/bart-large-cnn".
+You can change this in `.env` using SUMMARY_MODEL
 - Larger models provide better transcription but require more computational resources
 - Audio files are not tracked in git to keep the repository size manageable